A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 In autonomous driving, token-based sequence representations are increasingly adopted to model cross-modal interactions and spatiotemporal structures.
 DrivingWorld~\cite{hu2024drivingworld} pairs next-state prediction for temporal dynamics with next-token prediction for spatial structure.
 For multimodal control, Doe-1~\cite{zheng2024doe} formulates closed-loop driving as autoregressive prediction over perception-description-action tokens, which unifies perception, prediction, and planning, and DrivingGPT~\cite{chen2024drivinggpt} interleaves vision and action tokens and casts world modeling and trajectory planning as next-token prediction.
 To enhance diversity and safety, LatentDriver~\cite{xiao2025learning} models future actions as a mixture distribution and actuates the world model with planner-sampled intermediate actions.
 At the same time, Vasudevan~\etal\cite{vasudevan2025planning} proposed an adaptive model that predicts surrounding agents for safe navigation.

 The token-based paradigm also extends to broader robotics.
 Within RL, IRIS~\cite{micheli2023transformers} and TWM~\cite{dedieu2025improving} leverage discrete tokens to enable data-efficient policy learning via imagined or hybrid rollouts.
 DyWA~\cite{lyu2025dywa} improves action learning by conditioning on trajectory dynamics and jointly predicting future states with single-view point-cloud and proprioceptive modalities.
 EgoAgent~\cite{chen2025egoagent} interleaves state-action sequence modeling within a Transformer, enabling unified perception, prediction, and action inference.
 Tokenized representations unify multimodal inputs, including vision, language, and action (VLA), enabling generalist agents with cross-domain adaptability, as shown in WorldVLA~\cite{cen2025worldvla}.
+DreamZero~\cite{ye2026world} further instantiates this paradigm as a World Action Model built on a pretrained video diffusion backbone, autoregressively predicting future video and actions from language, visual history, and proprioception to support real-time closed-loop robot control.
 Recent studies encode environmental states as discrete symbolic tokens and condition next-token prediction on action, as demonstrated by DCWM~\cite{scannell2025discrete} and TrajWorld~\cite{yin2025trajectory}.